cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 Trying to get [Mirage](http://openmirage.org) running on Android...

-Status: work in progress (2013-09-13) - Ocaml 4.00.1 cross-compiler working; Mirage (mostly) working on Linux.
+Status: work in progress (2013-09-17) - Ocaml 4.00.1 cross-compiler working; Mirage pre-reqs building with opam; Mirage basic and website_static examples working on Android as native unix/direct applications.
+Mirari not (yet) used.

+Contents:

+* Introduction
+* Mirage on Unix (general)
+* Ocaml on Android
+* Notes on Building Mirage (general)
+* Package specific build details

 ## Introduction